 Facebook has become so big that even one of its initial founders says it’s time for government to break it up.
 But what if the market solved the problem — and offered users better free speech protection?
 Enter AllSocial — a new social media platform designed for everyone, with minimal censorship.
-Read the interview, posted below, or listen to the interview with Rolfe Carawan, who runs business development for AllSocial, on the podcast:
+Read the interview, posted below, or listen to the interview with Rolfe Carawan, who is a part-time consultant for AllSocial, on the podcast:

 We also cover these stories:

 - President Donald Trump talks about Brexit’s future.

 - The Trump administration announces major new restrictions on travel to Cuba.

 - Virginia’s Gov. Ralph Northam is calling a special session of the state legislature to consider a package of gun control bills.